The Ultraproducts of Quasirandom Groups: Quasirandom Finite Simple Groups have Nice Covering Properties

 Since $P$ is a single cycle of length $n$, its eigenvalues in the algebraic closure of $F$ are precisely all the $n$-th roots of unity, with multiplicity 1 for each root of unity.
 So $\dim\ker(a-P)\leq 1$ for all $a\in F^\times$.
 So $\ell_J(P)\geq\frac{n-1}{n}$. \end{proof}

-\begin{prop} There is an absolute constant $K_0$ such that for any $m<\infty$, any finite quasisimple group of Lie type of rank $n$ containing $A_n$ as permutation matrices will have the covering property $(K_0,m)$, for $n$ large enough. \end{prop} \begin{proof} Let $K_0>2c$ for the absolute constant $c$ in Lemma~\ref{Jordanexp}.
-Then any element $A$ of Jordan length $\geq\frac{1}{2}$ will have covering number $K_0$ in any finite quasisimple group of Lie type.
+\begin{prop} There is an absolute constant $K_0$ such that, for any $m<\infty$, for any finite quasisimple group of Lie type of $n\times n$ matrices, if it contains $\mathrm{A}_n$ as permutation matrices, then it will have the covering property $(K_0,m)$ for large enough $n$. \end{prop} \begin{proof} Let $K_0>3c_0$ for the absolute constant $c_0$ in Lemma~\ref{lem:Jordanexp}.
+Then any element $A$ of Jordan length $\geq\frac{1}{3}$ will have covering number $K_0$ in any finite quasisimple group of Lie type.

 Pick any odd prime $p>m$, and pick another prime $q>p$.
-For any $n$ large enough, we have $n=ap+bq$ for some integers $a>1$, $0<b<p+1$.
-Then find $\s\in A_n$ made up of exactly $a$ $p$-cycles and $b$ $q$-cycles, where all cycles are disjoint.
-This element will be fixed-point free and non-exceptional, and it will have roughly $\frac{n}{p}$ cycles.
+For any large enough $n$, we have $n=ap+bq$ for some integers $a>1$, $0<b<p+1$.
+Then find $\s\in \mathrm{A}_n$ made up of exactly $a$ $p$-cycles and $b$ $q$-cycles, where all cycles are disjoint.
+This element will be fixed-point free and non-exceptional, and it will have at most $a+b\leq\frac{n}{p}+p$ cycles.

+For any finite quasisimple group of Lie type of $n\times n$ matrices, suppose it contains $\mathrm{A}_n$ as permutation matrices.
+Let $P$ be the matrix corresponding to $\s$.
+Then we have